fifteenhex/libch341a/README.md

 Included are a set of hacky sample programs.
 Most of the are re-implementations of tools you'd normally use with an in-kernel driver:

+- ch341a_probe - Probe for supported device, print info
 - ch341a_i2cdetect - Like i2cdetect from i2c-utils
 - ch341a_i2cget - Like i2cget from i2c-utils
 - ch341a_i2cset - Like i2cset from i2c-utils
 - ch341a_gpioinfo - Like gpioinfo from gpiod
 - ch341a_gpioget - Like gpioget from gpiod
 - ch341a_gpioset - Like gpioset from gpiod
+- ch341a_spipipe - Like spi-pipe from spi-tools
+- spiepaper - Demo of using SPI + GPIOs to drive an SPI epaper.

 ## More info about the ch341a